 Some things you can celebrate are paying off individual debts, or chunks of larger debts.
 For example, if you have a $50,000 student loan, you can throw a mini-party every time you pay off a $5,000 or $10,000 chunk of that debt.
-After all, every little step gets you closer towards your debt-free goal, and it’s important to recognize your hard work and accomplishment.
+After all, every little step gets you closer toward your debt-free goal, and it’s important to recognize your hard work and accomplishment.

 When you’re working hard to complete the Dave Ramsey steps, you’ll be living on a tight, “gazelle-intense” budget.
-This means that you cut every expense you can so that you can put as much of it towards completing each Baby Step as possible.
+This means that you cut every expense you can so that you can put as much of it toward completing each Baby Step as possible.

 This isn’t sustainable in the long run, especially if you’re dealing with a large amount of debt on a low income.
 To make it sustainable, build small rewards and splurges into your budget.
-These give you something to look forward to and a reason to keep working towards your goal.
+These give you something to look forward to and a reason to keep working toward your goal.

 The key here is “small” rewards and splurges.
 For example, you don’t need to forego vacationing for the next several years until you’re entirely debt-free.
 Instead, you can choose a more cost-effective vacation such as camping or visiting friends and family members.